-The photo attached to this post is of my family on a beach near a house that my wife and I lived in before we were married and for a while briefly after.
+The photo above is of my family on a beach near a house that my wife and I lived in before we were married and for a while briefly after.
 I spent hours on this beach walking my dog, running, just, sitting.
 Hours.
 It has always held a special place in my geographic heart.
 It was a very different time.
 We had no children yet, radically different jobs.

 Recently when we visited and I took this picture I was struck with how powerful my attachment to the place was and how the photo itself seemed to say so much.
 Pretty much everything that has happened since living there could be considered encapsulated in it.